The 15 Best Ryokans in Hakone

 Guests can unwind in the open-air or indoor hot spring baths, both fed by Gora’s natural mineral waters, or enjoy beautifully presented multi-course dinners featuring local, seasonal ingredients.
 Each room combines traditional tatami design with modern comforts from air conditioning and private bathrooms to peaceful garden views that invite you to slow down and relax.

-With attractions like Gora Park, the Hakone Open-Air Museum, and Hakone Museum of Art all within easy walking distance, it’s hard to imagine a more convenient yet serene location.
-Prices typically range from $320 to $1,400 USD per night, including breakfast and dinner.
+With the hotel’s location placing attractions like Gora Park, the Hakone Open-Air Museum, and Hakone Museum of Art all within easy walking distance, it’s hard to imagine a more convenient yet serene location.
+Prices typically range from ¥48,000 to ¥210,000 per night ($320–$1,400 USD), including breakfast and dinner.

 Ryokan Kiritani Hakoneso – $$